Westwood Holdings Group (NYSE:WHG) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Westwood Holdings Group (NYSE:WHG – Free Report) in a report issued on Thursday.
+StockNews.com started coverage on shares of Westwood Holdings Group (NYSE:WHG – Free Report) in a research report report published on Friday morning.
 The brokerage issued a strong-buy rating on the asset manager’s stock.

-Westwood Holdings Group (NYSE:WHG – Get Free Report) last issued its quarterly earnings results on Wednesday, May 1st.
+Westwood Holdings Group (NYSE:WHG – Get Free Report) last announced its quarterly earnings results on Wednesday, May 1st.
 The asset manager reported $0.21 earnings per share for the quarter.
-Westwood Holdings Group had a net margin of 13.39% and a return on equity of 12.53%.
-The company had revenue of $22.73 million during the quarter.
+The company had revenue of $22.73 million for the quarter.
+Westwood Holdings Group had a net margin of 7.63% and a return on equity of 7.86%.

 Hedge Funds Weigh In On Westwood Holdings Group

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Cerity Partners LLC bought a new position in Westwood Holdings Group in the 4th quarter valued at approximately $258,000.
-Garner Asset Management Corp lifted its stake in Westwood Holdings Group by 352.5% in the 4th quarter.
-Garner Asset Management Corp now owns 60,395 shares of the asset manager’s stock valued at $714,000 after purchasing an additional 47,047 shares during the last quarter.
-Empowered Funds LLC lifted its stake in Westwood Holdings Group by 7.6% in the 1st quarter.
-Empowered Funds LLC now owns 22,281 shares of the asset manager’s stock valued at $275,000 after purchasing an additional 1,575 shares during the last quarter.
-Russell Investments Group Ltd. lifted its stake in Westwood Holdings Group by 19.8% in the 4th quarter.
-Russell Investments Group Ltd. now owns 207,627 shares of the asset manager’s stock valued at $2,610,000 after purchasing an additional 34,328 shares during the last quarter.
-Finally, Hillsdale Investment Management Inc. bought a new position in Westwood Holdings Group in the 4th quarter valued at approximately $166,000.
-Institutional investors own 56.64% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Assenagon Asset Management S.A. bought a new position in shares of Westwood Holdings Group during the fourth quarter worth $127,000.
+SpiderRock Advisors LLC bought a new stake in Westwood Holdings Group in the 1st quarter valued at $144,000.
+Hillsdale Investment Management Inc. bought a new stake in Westwood Holdings Group in the 4th quarter valued at $166,000.
+Cerity Partners LLC bought a new stake in Westwood Holdings Group in the 4th quarter valued at $258,000.
+Finally, Empowered Funds LLC lifted its position in Westwood Holdings Group by 7.6% in the 1st quarter.
+Empowered Funds LLC now owns 22,281 shares of the asset manager’s stock valued at $275,000 after acquiring an additional 1,575 shares in the last quarter.
+56.64% of the stock is owned by institutional investors.

 Westwood Holdings Group, Inc, through its subsidiaries, manages investment assets and provides services for its clients.
 The company operates in two segments, Advisory and Trust.
 The Advisory segment provides investment advisory services to corporate retirement plans, public retirement plans, endowments, foundations, individuals, and the Westwood Funds; and investment sub-advisory services to mutual funds, pooled investment vehicles, and its Trust segment.